 Blueprints that contain artifacts that were imported from existing vRA catalog items

 This scenario combines aspects of the previous scenarios.
 In this scenario, you expand an environment that’s defined in a vRA catalog item.
 Unlike the previous scenario, you can use any vRA catalog item to start your blueprint.
+You can watch an 8-minute video that walks through this scenario end-to-end here.

 You create a blueprint in the blueprint designer and add the contents of an existing vRA catalog item to it.
 In this way, you can use an existing infrastructure design to jumpstart your new blueprint.
 Next, you add more vRA